This San Sebastian travel guide was very close to never being written.

 It was only when I saw some photos of the city that I decided travelling to San Sebastian was something I had to do!
 The main photos that swayed me were the views of La Concha beach, they were just breathtaking!

 I’m glad I decided to visit San Sebastian.
 It was certainly not a disappointment.
 The city was every bit as beautiful as it was in the pictures!

-My San Sebastian travel guide will give you all the information you need to know before visiting this beautiful city in the Basque Country area of Spain!
-If you’re not familiar with San Sebastian, then read on to find out more about this absolute must visit destination in Spain!
+My San Sebastian City guide will give you all the information you need to know before visiting this beautiful city in the Basque Country area of Spain!
+If you’re not familiar with San Sebastian, then read on to find out more about this absolute must-visit destination while backpacking Spain!

 San Sebastian Travel Guide

 San Sebastian, known as Donostia in Euskara, the language of the Basque Country, is a coastal city in Northern Spain.
 It’s located 20 km (12 miles) away from the border of France.

 It’s interesting to note that the current layout of the city was built up to 1914.
 It was modelled upon the Haussmanisation of Paris with the Buen Pastor Square built in the style of Rue de Rivoli.

 San Sebastian has an oceanic climate with warm summers and cool winters.
 This climate can lead to cloudy and overcast conditions during the year.
 I was incredibly lucky that when I visited in December, the weather was excellent.
 I was not expecting clear skies and 20-degree heat at all!